Equalized Time Reversal Beamforming for Indoor Wireless Communications: Performance Analysis of Conventional TR and ETR

 In this case, the equalizer does not match the CIR to the unintended receiver, so the signal has a desired signal component and an ISI component due to imperfect equalization.
 This total received power can be approximated as (see Appendix \ref{AppC})

 Note that, for the proposed ETR, both the received power and the interference power are independent of the channel model, as long as the power constraint (\ref{eq_channelnormalization}) is satisfied.
 We define the \emph{effective spatial focusing} parameter as the ratio between the \emph{usable} power at the receiver and the usable power at the unintended receiver (without considering the ISI in the signal).
+This parameter has been used previously in related literature, e.g. \cite{nguyen2006}.
 Then, for conventional TR and ETR this parameter is, respectively,

-and measures the ability of the beamformer to focus the signal power on a specific point in space, {i.e. the power that can be used effectively at the detector.} In the case of conventional TR, we use the expressions (\ref{eq_signalpower}), (\ref{eq_pint31}), and (\ref{eq_pint32}) to obtain the following closed-form approximations to $\eta_{tr}$:
+and measures the ability of the beamformer to focus the signal power on a specific point in space, {i.e. the power that can be used effectively at the detector.} In the case of conventional TR, we use the expressions (\ref{eq_signalpower}), (\ref{eq_pint31}), and (\ref{eq_pint32}) to obtain the closed-form approximations to $\eta_{tr}$ in (\ref{eq_focusingtr1}) and (\ref{eq_focusingtr2}).

-{It is clear that the spatial focusing in TR increases with the number of antennas in a similar way as in conventional phased array.
+{It is clear that the spatial focusing in TR increases with the number of antennas in a similar way as in a conventional phased array.
 Nevertheless, TR allows a 3D focusing of the signal using the information in the CIR, instead of the 2D beam-steering performed by phased arrays, i.e. TR can achieve full array gain in multipath environments.
 A numerical analysis of the behavior of $\eta_{tr}$ is given in Section \ref{Results} with respect to the channel model parameters.
 In the case of ETR, from (\ref{eq_zfreceivedpowerbound}) and (\ref{eq_intpower}), an upper bound on the spatial focusing parameter $\eta_{eq}$ is around $M$.}

 We also define an alternate measure of spatial focusing that we call \emph{apparent power focusing}.
 This measures the total spatial focusing of the signal in conventional TR, including the presence of ISI.
-The definition is where the ISI power is the same at the unintended receiver, due to the fact that $h_{u,i}[n]$ and $h_{i}[n]$ have the same PDP. {In previous works, the difference between the \emph{effective power focusing} and the \emph{apparent power focusing} has not been clearly defined.
+The definition is

+where the ISI power is the same at the unintended receiver, due to the fact that $h_{u,i}[n]$ and $h_{i}[n]$ have the same PDP. {In previous works, the difference between the \emph{effective power focusing} and the \emph{apparent power focusing} has not been clearly defined.
 Thus, we introduce this parameter in order to make a distinction between the total power present in the focusing point (which includes desired signal power and ISI), and the power that can be actually used at the detector (only the desired signal power).}

 A detailed analysis of the parameters calculated in this section is provided next.